tk0802kim/Analysis-of-Nursing-Data/README.md

 This project aims to develop insights into the nursing workforce, primarily using the 2018 NSSRN survey data, along with other publicly available data.
 The survey can be downloaded from [here](https://data.hrsa.gov/DataDownload/NSSRN/GeneralPUF18/NSSRN2018_SAS_encoded_package.zip).

 The Jupyter notebook file [nursing_analysis.ipynb](https://github.com/tk0802kim/Analysis-of-Nursing-Data/blob/master/nursing_analysis.ipynb) contains the results and findings.
 To run this on the local machine, download then entire project, download and unzip the survey data in the project folder, and run the Jupyter notebook.
+For the code scraping, I use NordVPN.
+If you have a different VPN or don't use one, comment that part out.

+### Dependencies:
+  Pandas, Numpy, scikit-learn, MatPlotLib, pyreadstat, Seaborn, tqdm, SciPy, pickle, dill, Spacy, PyMC3, bs4, nordvpn_switcher

 ### Things done and documented: